 - Achieve a circular economy wherein waste is regarded as a resource we can continuously reuse and recycle.

 - Involve every community, business, industry, and government to take part in sustainable waste reduction and management efforts.

 Australia’s National Action Plan presents the objectives and key actions that all involved parties should perform in accordance with the National Waste Policy.
 The action plan lays out concrete actions and duties applicable to individuals, communities, businesses, and government agencies to achieve the targets of the National Waste Policy.

 The local government units are primarily in charge of waste management in Australia by organising the collection, processing and disposal of rubbish from households, communities, businesses, and industries.
-Here are some undertakings stated in the Action Plan you could do to efficiently follow the Australian National Waste Policy.
+Here are some undertakings stated in the Action Plan you could do to follow the Australian National Waste Policy efficiently.

 For Individuals and Homeowners